walterrowe/capture-one-scripts/select-image-layer/README.md

 # Installation

-Installation is simple:
+The script self-installs in your Capture One Scripts folder.

-1. Open the AppleScript file in macOS Script Editor and run it.
+1. Open the AppleScript file in macOS Script Editor.
-2. The script self-installs in the Capture One Scripts folder.
+1. Click the "Run this script" (&#9654;) button.
-3. Open Capture One and choose Script > Update Script Menu.
+1. Open Capture One and choose Script > Update Script Menu.
-4. You now can run the script from the Capture One Scripts menu.
+1. You now can run the script from the Capture One Scripts menu.